Sliim/kata-skeleton.py/README.md

 This skeleton is inspired from [kata-skeleton.php](https://github.com/kevinlebrun/kata-skeleton.php) repository.

-It provide a bootstrap to initialize a kata or a simple python project.
+It provide a bootstrap for a kata or simply for a python project.

 ## Requirements